Volunteers are an integral part of our services.

 Becoming a volunteer

-- If you are interested in volunteering for a fundraising event, please contact the Development Manager at 207.795.9407 or email us.
+- If you are interested in volunteering for a fundraising event, please email our Development Office

 - If you’d like to volunteer for one of our programs, contact volunteer services at 1.800.482.7412 ext.
 1280 or 207.795.9580 for a brief phone interview.
 This is an opportunity to learn about each of the programs to see what interests you most.

 - Volunteer services will mail an application to you.